 There is an abundant popular literature pointing out the many individual-scale actions we can do.
 For starters, simply search for “simple things save earth ” and you will find a wide range of online lists, also available in book format for adults and children (e.g., Javna et al. 2008, Javna and Earthworks 2009).
 There is indeed some scholarly justification for individual-scale action, for instance via the notion of a tipping point (Gladwell 2000), where a critical mass of small actions leads to large-scale adoption of these actions (see also change axis and related discussion on incrementalism, an assumption underlying individual-scale action as well).

-For the most part, however, scholars are less convinced of individual-scale action than the popular press.
+For the most part, however, many scholars are less convinced of individual-scale action than the popular press, favoring more institutional-scale action (Steinberg 2015).
 One environmental scholar, Michael Maniates, has produced publications and student surveys centrally related to the EcoTypes scale axis.
 In one paper (Maniates 2001), for instance, he says:

 When responsibility for environmental problems is individualized, there is little room to ponder institutions, the nature and exercise of political power, or ways of collectively changing the distribution of power and influence in society—to, in other words, “think institutionally” (p.
 33).